-- Don't follow Store Layouts, go to specific points you need to.
+- Don't follow Store Layouts.
+They are designed to make you spend money.
+Go to specific points you need to.

 - Eye level goods are the money makers.
-Look around throught the various products.
+Look up and down the shelves for cheaper products.

 - Special offers aren't always what they seem.
-Think about what your are being offered. i.e. 3for2 deals.
+Think about what you are being offered. i.e. 3for2 deals.
 Do you even need 2, never mind 3.

 - Not all value and cheaper brands are compensating taste .
 Try experimenting with different cheaper brands, see what you like and switch; You will save a lot of money on your shopping bills.
 If you dropped to a cheaper brand on all your shopping you could save over a third on your weekly shopping bill.